 but if the recovery position is a factor impairing the rescuer provider's ability to determine the presence or absence of signs of life, the person should be immediately positioned supine and re-assessed.

-For the recovery position, put the victim in lateral recumbent positioning with the arm that is nearest to the BLS provider at right angle to the body and elbow bent with palm up and far knee flexed.
+the recovery position put the victim in lateral recumbent positioning with the arm nearest the first aid provider at right angle to the body and elbow bent with palm up and far knee flexed.

 Figure 2.3 Recovery position